 - – Difficulty in chewing, biting or swallowing

 - – Open bite

 Some of these issues can exist at birth.
 Most are acquired after birth, during development, as a result of genetic, environmental, or traumatic influences.
 Before any treatment begins, a consultation will be held to perform a complete examination with x-rays.
 During the pre-treatment consultation process, feel free to ask any questions that you have regarding your treatment.
 When you are fully informed about the aspects of your care, you and your dental team will make the decision to proceed with treatment together.

 Technology and Orthognathic Jaw Surgery

 Whitewater Oral Surgery Group and its surgeons use modern computer techniques and three-dimensional models to show you exactly how your surgery will be approached.
 Using comprehensive facial X-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
 This helps you understand the surgical process, the extent of the treatment prescribed, and to see the benefits of orthognathic surgery.

-If you are a candidate for Corrective Jaw Surgery, Dr. Kempers and Dr. Nelson will work closely with your dentist and orthodontist during your treatment.
+If you are a candidate for Corrective Jaw Surgery, Drs.
+Kempers, Nelson, Hastings, Clark, and Peterson will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional and healthy dental-facial relationship.